greggersaurus/OpenSteamController/README.md

 * ARMv6-M Thumb instruction simulator.
 * Forked and working on logging function.
     * Helpful to have (slightly more) human readable log of what code is doing.
     * Can possibly be used to recreate symbol table for firmware binary.
 * Incentive of gaining more experience with gdb
     * Using gdb installed by LPCXpresso IDE (On OSX: /Applications/lpcxpresso_8.2.2_650/lpcxpresso/tools/bin/arm-none-eabi-gdb)

 #### Setup:

-##### Launch Simulator (with proper memory map)
+##### Launch Simulator

+The following command launches the emulator with the proper memory map of the LPC11U37F501

 * ./pinkySim --breakOnStart --flash 0 131072 --ram 268435456 8192 --ram 536805376 16384 --ram 536870912 2048 --ram 536887296 2048 --ram 1073741824 16384 --ram 1073758208 16384 --ram 1073774592 16384 --ram 1073790976 16384 --ram 1073807360 16384 --ram 1073823744 16384 --ram 1073840128 16384 --ram 1073856512 16384 --ram 1073971200 16384 --ram 1073987584 16384 --ram 1074003968 16384 --ram 1074020352 16384 --ram 1074036736 16384 --ram 1074053120 16384 --ram 1074102272 16384 --ram 1074118656 16384 --ram 1074135040 16384 --ram 1074266112 16384 --ram 1342177280 16484 --ram 3758096384 1048576 firmware.bin
     * Note: --ram 536805376 16384 --flash, but since we need to fill this ROM with the boot ROM code via gdb, this needs to be writable

-##### Set Memory Defaults (to simulate peripherals and get through initialization)
+##### Set Memory Defaults

+The following command launches gbd, attaches it to the running eumulator and sets up register to values that allow system to proceed past initialization.

-* ./gdb -ex "target remote localhost:3333" -ex "set {int}0x40048000 = 2" -ex "set {int}0x4004800c = 1" -ex "set {int}0x40048014 = 1" -ex "set {int}0x40048028 = 0x080" -ex "set {int}0x40048030 = 3" -ex "set {int}0x40048040 = 1" -ex "set {int}0x40048044 = 1" -ex "set {int}0x40048074 = 1" -ex "set {int}0x40048078 = 1" -ex "set {int}0x40048080 = 0x3F" -ex "set {int}0x40048170 = 0x10" -ex "set {int}0x4004819C = 1" -ex "set {int}0x40048230 = 0xFFFF" -ex "set {int}0x40048234 = 0xEDF0" -ex "set {int}0x40048238 = 0xEDD0"
+* ./gdb -ex "target remote localhost:3333" -ex "set {int}0x40048000 = 2" -ex "set {int}0x4004800c = 1" -ex "set {int}0x40048014 = 1" -ex "set {int}0x40048028 = 0x080" -ex "set {int}0x40048030 = 3" -ex "set {int}0x40048040 = 1" -ex "set {int}0x40048044 = 1" -ex "set {int}0x40048074 = 1" -ex "set {int}0x40048078 = 1" -ex "set {int}0x40048080 = 0x3F" -ex "set {int}0x40048170 = 0x10" -ex "set {int}0x4004819C = 1" -ex "set {int}0x40048230 = 0xFFFF" -ex "set {int}0x40048234 = 0xEDF0" -ex "set {int}0x40048238 = 0xEDD0" -ex "set {int}0x4003cfe0 = 0xFFFFFFFF"
     * Once connected use command "restore LPC11U3x16kBbootROM.bin binary 0x1fff0000" to fill boot ROM with binary downloaded from LPCXpresso11U37H dev board (i.e. LPC Expresso V2 board for 11U37H)

+###### Breakdown of Input Arguments

+The following outlines details on the input arguments of the previous section and why they are set the way they are.

 * Connect to remote simulator being run on port 3333 of local machine
     * target remote localhost:3333
 * Set 0x40048000 to 0x00000002 (reset value)
     * set {int}0x40048000 = 2
 * Set 0x4004800c to 0x00000001 to indicate System PLL is locked
     * set {int}0x4004800c = 1
 * Set 0x40048014 to 0x00000001 to indicate USB PLL is locked
     * set {int}0x40048014 = 1
 * Set 0x40048028 to 0x00000080 (reset value)
     * set {int}0x40048028 = 0x080
 * Set 0x40048030 to 0x00000003 (reset value)
     * set {int}0x40048030 = 3
 * Set 0x40048040 to 0x00000001 (reset value)
     * set {int}0x40048040 = 1
 * Set 0x40048044 to 0x00000001 (reset value)
     * set {int}0x40048044 = 1
 * Set 0x40048074 to 0x00000001 (reset value)
     * set {int}0x40048074 = 1
 * Set 0x40048078 to 0x00000001 (reset value)
     * set {int}0x40048078 = 1
 * Set 0x40048080 to 0x0000003F (reset value)
     * set {int}0x40048080 = 0x3F
 * Set 0x40048170 to 0x00000010 (reset value)
     * set {int}0x40048170 = 0x10
 * Set 0x4004819C to 0x00000001 (reset value)
     * set {int}0x4004819C = 1
 * Set 0x40048230 to 0x0000FFFF (reset value)
     * set {int}0x40048230 = 0xFFFF
 * Set 0x40048234 to 0x0000EDFO (reset value)
     * set {int}0x40048234 = 0xEDF0
 * Set 0x40048238 to 0x0000EDDO (reset value)
     * set {int}0x40048238 = 0xEDD0

-##### TODO: Application is currently falling apart after blx to 0x1fff1ff0
-* This seems to be a call into IAP commands (i.e. for accessing EEPROM).
- * First there is a read that returns 0's
- * Then there is a write request (seemingly because 0's were read and not 0xa55a)
-  * The write request seems to not return, looping forever accessing 0x4003cfe0.
-We could try setting reserved bits.
-Maybe bit 2 is duplicated or something.
-Not sure why code left shifts and does not right shift...
-   * We could try setting this status register to just get us through this code

- * Keep digging into runFile from Steam Controller Firmware and try to figure out why EEPROM read ends in the weeds (unexpected values read back and not handled properly?)
-  * Seems this might be happening on second IAP command, which is a EEPROM write request (my guess is the system reads 0's and want to put something in EEPROM)
-   * TODO: Maybe if we just set return values with values they try to seed EEPROM with we can move past this?
-    * It looks like it should be an 8 bytes -> * 0x10000254 = 0x0000a55a and 0x10000254 = 0, but this must happen when we break at 0x00000bcc (i.e. return from IAP command)
+* Set 0x4003cfe0 to 0xFFFFFFFF to convince system that EEPROM write finished
+    * NOTE: This must be some weird hardware issue relating to the conditional for checking write.
+Upper bits should be non-use, but setting bit 2 does not add up to check being performed on register (lsl immediate).
+    * set {int}0x4003cfe0 = 0xFFFFFFFF

 ### [Radare](http://www.radare.org/r/)

 * [Steep learning curve](https://www.gitbook.com/book/radare/radare2book/details)
 * Has option to disassemble ARM, but how exactly does it handle ARMv6-M?
     * Does not automatically work with firmware.bin as input
     * What about #if 0  section iwth armv6 options?
 * With have firmware binary format (i.e. no code/data sections information) this only helps so much.
     * Simulation with pinkySim can be utilized to possibly rebuild this section information and then revisit this tool?

 ### [Fracture](https://github.com/draperlaboratory/fracture)

 * Decompiles to LLVM intermediate representation
     * It looks like this does not work with binary file format with no code/data sections information.
     * Simulation with pinkySim can be utilized to possibly rebuild this section information and then revisit this tool?

 ### LPCXpresso

 * Disassemble axf https://community.nxp.com/thread/388997.
     * It looks like this does not work with binary file format with no code/data sections information.

 ### [Online Disassembler](https://onlinedisassembler.com/odaweb/)

 * Good source to punch individual instruction in quickly
 * Make minor mods to instructions to verify understanding of how they are being decoded and behaving (i.e. LDR)
 * Finicky interface
     * Might work better if file is uploaded instead of copy paste
 * Without code/data section information tool tries to decode everything
     * Simulation with pinkySim can be utilized to possibly rebuild this section information and then revisit this tool?

 ### FirmwareParser.py

-* No longer heading down this path.
-Making custom mods to pinkySim was more efficient path forward.
- * Did take away some knowledge from this
- * Leaving below comments for history's sake
-* I was writing this, even though there are a host of other tools that cover this functionality
- * Act of creating disassembler drives in knowledge of how instructions function
- * One more scenario to get better with Python
-* Starts with known info (vector table) and attempts to decompile by stepping through known paths and accesses
- * Vector table points to known instructions
- * After each known instruction decode can next instructions or possible data
- * Attempt to decompile remaining instructions?
- * From instructions such as load/store can infer potential data sections?
-* Plan to only progress this as far as is useful

-#### Future Thoughts for Improvement:
-* test decoding of LDR address
-* ability to enter classification of bin file
- * Move this forward by being able to decode more instructions?
- * Also consider this should allow full classification of firmware.bin (unless jumps are based on reg vals...), but may only take us so far as certain instructions are based on register values...
- * 0x2f0 data comment (Mark 32-bit word starting at offset 0x2f0 as data)
- * 0x4f0 instruction comment (Mark treat word starting at offset 0x4f0 as instruction)
- * App will accept text file and read this in
- * When instructions are decoded they make their own array of these to automatically identify more of fw (non-branch instruction always marks next instruction)
-* Read up on and understand compilers better (i.e. Relocation)
+Original idea was to create disassembler that can recreate assembly file, distinguishing data versus instructions by evaulating code and all possible branches.

+In the end this was a larger undertaking than expected.
+It would make more sense to leverage pinkySim's ability to decode instructions and their behavior to do this, as opposed to starting from scratch.

 ### [objdump](https://sourceware.org/binutils/docs/binutils/objdump.html)

 * ./arm-none-eabi-objdump -b binary -D vcf_wired_controller_d0g_57bf5c10.bin -m arm attempts to disassemble binary file
 * With have firmware binary format (i.e. no code/data sections information) this only helps so much.
     * Simulation with pinkySim can be utilized to possibly rebuild this section information and then revisit this tool?

 ### [ARMu](http://pel.hu/armu/)